What is Glaucoma?

 Properly diagnosing glaucoma involves an eye care professional measuring the pressure on the inside of your eyes.
 He or she will also run a series of tests assessing damage to the optic nerve, as well the corneal thickness and the current amount of vision loss you’re experiencing.
 Finally, they will determine the drainage angle of your eye – which will ultimately help them determine whether you’re experiencing glaucoma or another type of eye condition.

 If you have been diagnosed with glaucoma, the most effective treatments involve lowering the pressure on the inside of your eye, This is typically accomplished through prescription eye drop medications, but if you have advanced glaucoma, your eye care professional may recommend laser treatment or even surgery to more adequately relieve the pressure in your eye.

 Following treatment, you will still need to get regular checkups, and you’ll likely need to use prescription eye drops for the rest of your life.
 Glaucoma is very likely to return if you stop doing any of these things, so adherence to prescribed protocols is very important.
 Again, the damage done by this condition cannot be reversed, so you must proactively monitor your condition moving forward so as to ensure the disease does not progress.

 Surgical Treatment of Glaucoma

 When non-surgical treatment is unsuccessful at controlling glaucoma, it may become necessary to consider surgical options.
 If surgical intervention is the best option Center For Sight offers the following procedures.

 What to Expect

 It is important to remember that glaucoma surgery seeks to prevent future damage to the eye and will not offer any improvement for damage that has already been done.
-Following treatment, you will continue to get routine eye exams to ensure pressure is not building again, which could require you to undergo another procedure.
+Continued monitoring is necessary following any procedure to ensure pressure is not building again, which could require you to undergo another procedure.